mulder21c/adg/pages/knowledge/screen-readers/how-to-implement/README.md

 When the screen reader's focus is placed on an element, and suddenly this element is modified in some way, in certain cases the screen reader notices the modification and announces it to the user.

 This works best for form controls, for example text inputs: if it is focused, and its value is changed using JavaScript, screen readers announce the new value.
-This can be very useful, for example when implementing an autocomplete: when users toggle through the suggestions with the arrow keys, the currently selected value is set to the input field and is directly announced.
-If you are really curious and want to learn more about this, skip ahead and read [Autosuggest widget (or: autocomplete, lookahead, typeahead)](/examples/widgets/autosuggest).
+This can be very useful, for example when implementing an autocomplete: when users toggle through the suggestions with the 방향 키s, the currently selected value is set to the input field and is directly announced. 정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Autosuggest widget (or: autocomplete, lookahead, typeahead)](/examples/widgets/autosuggest).

 Sadly, for non-interactive elements, this does not seem to work reliably.
 So for example, if a link is focused by the screen reader, it does not notice modifications to its attributes (like `aria-label` or `title`), and also replacing its content is not noticed.

 ## Adding descriptive text

-If a page's content structure is unintuitive, or its interactive elements (widgets) are hard to understand, it sometimes can be helpful to add a visually hidden descriptive text for screen reader users.
-If you are really curious and want to learn more about this, skip ahead and read [Hiding elements visually by moving them off-screen](/examples/hiding-elements/visually).
+If a page's content structure is unintuitive, or its interactive elements (widgets) are hard to understand, it sometimes can be helpful to add a visually hidden descriptive text for screen reader users. 정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Hiding elements visually by moving them off-screen](/examples/hiding-elements/visually).

 In general though, this often is a sign for bad interaction design: if it needs to be doubted that some users will understand what is going on on your page, you should think about optimising your page in general.
-We have seen very complex functionality that is very easy to control for all users.
-If you are really curious and want to learn more about this, skip ahead and read [Widgets simply working for all](/knowledge/semantics/widgets).
+We have seen very complex functionality that is very easy to control for all users. 정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Widgets simply working for all](/knowledge/semantics/widgets).

 ## Using screen readers as reference